GW-SW Pty Ltd provides a range of "resources", describing studies and technologies that

 Nile Valley in Egypt in 1986.

-The source code and a collection of example data files will soon be made available.
+The source code, .exe file and a set of example data files will soon be made available.

 AQUIFEM-N is a multi-layered extension of AQUIFEM-1.